 Center for City Park Excellence

-This report measures the economic value of Boston's park and recreation system.
+This report measures the value of Philadelphia's park and recreation system.

 Through an annual survey, the Center for City Park Excellence maintains the nation's most complete database of park facts for the largest 85 U.S. cities.

 The new report from the Center for City Park Excellence, details more than 75 innovative features and programs—including 14 case studies—that maximize a park's ability to promote physical activity and improve mental health.

 Data on dog parks per 100,000 residents in U.S. cities from the City Park Facts 2010 report.